 The Macbook Pro 13” is my workhorse and I feel very privileged to have such a machine for my photo and video editing.
 It is an amazing laptop and still very light, so I can travel abroad with it as it offers me the best combination of performance and portability.
 I would highly recommend this laptop as it has never let me down!

-An iPad Mini is a small and great device for me trips.
+An iPad Air is a small and great device for my trips.
 I use it to read books, search on the web, send email, and work with simple documents as it is easy to hold with one hand, and easy to carry around.
-I Would highly recommend this iPad Mini if you want a small and light tablet, and don’t need the “pro” specifications of the more expensive devices!
+I Would highly recommend this iPad Air if you want a small and light tablet, and don’t need the “pro” specifications of the more expensive devices!

 The Apple Magic Mouse 2 looks lovely and it is very good either working at the office, at home, or on the laptop from the cafe.
 It pairs via Bluetooth, which is always a must if you don’t have a fix office.
 It is a great addition to my gear as I use it mainly to edit video on Adobe Premier Pro, so I highly recommend this mouse!